X icon white, transparent background.

 It’s harder for team members to develop their skills if they don’t know what they’re being evaluated on or have competency frameworks that tell them how to move to the next level.
 A lack of transparency and consistent processes can also create unhealthy competition and resentment between teammates.

 Your approach to your organization’s pay strategy and performance evaluation is critical to your ability to retain and attract great talent.
-And you can’t operate without great people!
+You can’t operate without great people!

 Your compensation practices should reflect your company culture.
-So whether or not you choose to associate salary talks with performance appraisals, employee development should be at the heart of the review process.
+Whether or not you choose to associate salary talks with performance appraisals, employee development should be at the heart of the review process.

 In addition, be as transparent as possible about your compensation strategy from the get-go to avoid dissatisfaction.
 Consider that a growing number of workers would like their employers’ salary ranges to be public.
 This strategy may or may not be your cup of tea, but reflecting on it is a worthy exercise to understand the culture you’d like to build.